kyliejudd/srjoth/README.md

 ##### aws hosted with helper script

-ssl is provided by letsencryt and requires
+ssl is provided by letsencrypt and requires

 * certbot
 * route53 certbot plugin